 If your idea of a perfect beach vacation includes tranquility and seclusion, along with sand in your toes and salt in your hair, then one of these wild American beaches may be exactly what you’re looking for.

 Want more ideas for unplugging on a wild and secluded vacation?
-Check out these posts:
+Check out these posts, and don’t forget to visit our national park hiking and camping page for more great resources:

 - Secluded National Forest Getaways Near Popular National Parks